magento/pwa-studio/pwa-devdocs/src/tutorials/create-taglist-component/index.md

 // Use the prop-types module for type checking import { string } from 'prop-types';

-// This is a module responsible for rendering a single tag const Tag = props => {
+// This is a component responsible for rendering a single tag const Tag = props => {

     // Destructure the props object into variables